uopbioinformatics/Herbert_2024_The-Effect-of-DNA-Extraction-Methodology-and-Sequencing-Chemistry/README.md

 # Herbert_2024_The-Effect-of-DNA-Extraction-Methodology-and-Sequencing-Chemistry
 ## Introduction
-This repository contains the final R Markdown scripts for the analyses reported in 'Impacts of Microbial Molecular Methodology on Adaptive Sampling, 16S rRNA Gene Amplicon Profiling, and Metagenomics' (Herbert et al., 2024).
-All scripts have been modified to remove directory names, but are otherwise as used for creation of the figures and data analyses reported in the manuscript.
+This repository contains the final R Markdown scripts for the analyses reported in 'Impacts of Microbial Molecular Methodology on Adaptive Sampling, 16S rRNA Gene Amplicon Profiling, and Metagenomics' (Herbert et al., 2025).
+All scripts have been modified to remove directory names (please change `[data_dir]` for your working directory path), but are otherwise as used for creation of the figures and data analyses reported in the manuscript.

 ## Data availability
 All raw sequencing data files are available from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) under BioProjects PRJNA934869 and PRJNA934863.